by Brian K. Asbury

 “What?
 Why?
 If Firestorm can’t deal with the bomb, how can Ronnie Raymond and Martin Stein?”

-The professor let out a mental sigh.
+The Professor let out a mental sigh.
 “Just do it, please, Ronald.
 I’ll explain momentarily.”

-“OK, anything you say.”
+“Okay, anything you say.”
 Ronnie concentrated and felt the familiar wrenching sensation as Firestorm vanished, to be replaced by Ronnie Raymond and Professor Stein.

-The professor approached the bomb.
+The Professor approached the bomb.
 “Stand by to merge us again, Ronald,” he said.
 “And don’t hesitate when I tell you to do so.”

 “Why?
 What are you going to do?” asked Ronnie, moving up behind him.

-“Please don’t crowd me,” said the professor.
+“Please don’t crowd me,” said the Professor.
 Ronnie backed off a little.
-The professor reached out toward the bomb with his right hand and slowly lowered it down toward the football.
+The Professor reached out toward the bomb with his right hand and slowly lowered it down toward the football.

 “Professor!”
 Ronnie cried in alarm.
 “What the heck do you think you’re doing?”